Can You Stain MDF? (Staining Methods & Step-by-Step Guide)

 Test on Scrap Wood First

-It is common for one to be disappointed with the color of both paint and stain once it has dried.
-For this reason, we highly recommend testing the stain on a small area of the MDF board before applying it to the entire surface.
+It’s not uncommon for me to see folks disappointed with the color of paint or stain once it dries.
+That’s why I always stress the importance of testing the stain on a small patch of the MDF board before covering the whole thing.

 staining MDF board

-Furthermore, as a best practice, we always advise bringing a small sample piece of wood when selecting stains to test it on the piece before making a purchase.
+As a best practice, I always advise bringing a small sample piece of wood when selecting stains to test it on the piece before making a purchase.
 This will provide an accurate representation of the final result and prevent any potential dissatisfaction.

 How to Clean the Brush After Staining